boostercloud/docs-site/source/includes/_08-deployment.md

 If you make changes to your code, you can run `boost deploy` again to update your project in the cloud.

-### Introducing booster full-stack applications
+### Deployment of static pages and assets

-Booster now uploads your frontend application to the cloud too!
-Just follow these steps:
+Booster can deploy your static assets to the cloud too.
+To do so, follow the next steps:

 - Create a `public` directory in the root of your booster project
 - Put your frontend application inside

 And that's it!
-If you run `boost deploy`, both backend and frontend will be deployed and you should see a CloudFront URL in your console's output
+If you run `boost deploy`, both backend and frontend will be deployed and distributed via CDN.
+You'll find the public URL in your console after deploy finishes.

+> Note: In the current version, Booster expects that your application builds all its static assets in the `public` folder, and that's the folder that will be published as the webroot.
+In future versions, this folder will be configurable.

 ## Deleting your cloud stack